jcrashkit/virtualSoundCompressor/README.md

 3. **Check Ranges**: Ensure explosions/weapons are within trigger ranges
 4. **Cooldown**: Check if cooldown period is preventing triggers

+### Compilation Errors from Other Mods

+If you see compilation errors like "Missing script declaration of class 'WeatherStateTransitionNode'" or similar:

+1. **This is NOT from VSC mod**: VSC code doesn't reference weather or other external classes
+2. **Check other mods**: Disable other mods one by one to find the culprit
+3. **Mod conflicts**: Some mods may have conflicting dependencies
+4. **Workbench cache**: Try clearing Workbench cache or restarting Workbench
+5. **Verify VSC only**: Test with only VSC mod enabled to confirm it's not the issue

+**VSC mod is standalone** and doesn't require any external dependencies beyond the base Arma Reforger game.

 ---

 ## Advanced Configuration